OpenVPN/tap-windows6/README.rst

     --sdk=SDK            SDK to use for building: ewdk or wdk, default=ewdk --sign               sign the driver files
-    -p, --package        generate an NSIS installer from the compiled files --cert=CERT          Common name of code signing certificate, default=openvpn
+    -p, --package        generate an NSIS installer from the compiled files -m, --package-msm    generate a MSM installer from the compiled files --cert=CERT          Common name of code signing certificate, default=openvpn
     --certfile=CERTFILE  Path to the code signing certificate